ajoshiusc/dr-csi-reg/README.md

 3. **Non-linear Registration**: PyTorch/MONAI-based deformable registration
 4. **Composition**: Combines transformations for final output

+### **Template Selection for Registration**
+- **Automatic Selection**: If no template is specified, the system automatically selects the central/middle volume from all spectral files as the reference
+- **Selection Logic**: Files are sorted alphabetically, and the middle file is chosen (e.g., for N files, file at index N//2 is selected)
+- **Rationale**: The central volume typically provides optimal signal-to-noise ratio and represents a balanced point in the spectral range
+- **Custom Override**: You can specify a different template using `--template` option if needed
+- **Example**: For spectral files 000-030, volume 015 would be automatically selected as the reference template

 ### **Parallel Processing Notes**
 - Default: `--processes 4` (can be adjusted based on system resources)
 - Race condition protection: Atomic file locking prevents collisions